-Our prompt selection module chooses relevant prompts from a pool of candidates.
-In CLIP~\citep{clip}, prompts often follow generic templates such as ``a photo of \texttt{<class>}'' or ``an origami of \texttt{<class>}''.
-For VLODs, we observe that these templates are not effective.
-Using synonyms or verb-centric phrases gives slightly better results, so we use a GPT model to generate such candidates.
-The prompts used in our main experiments do not include any dataset-specific cues, but in one ablation, we use dataset-specific prompts.
-To generate these, we provide a set of training images to the GPT model and specify the dataset name. \Cref{tab:prompt_example} shows examples for three classes on the ClipArt dataset across the three strategies.
+\textbf{Prompt Examples. } Our prompt selection module selects relevant prompts from a pool of candidate prompts.
+In CLIP~\cite{clip}, prompts often follow generic templates such as ``a photo of \texttt{<class>}'' or ``an origami of \texttt{<class>}''.
+For VLODs, however, we observe that such templates are often ineffective.
+Prompts based on synonyms or verb-centric phrases perform slightly better, so we use a GPT model to generate such candidates.
+The prompts used in our main experiments do not include any dataset-specific cues.
+In one ablation study, however, we also evaluate dataset-specific prompts.
+To generate them, we provide a set of training images to the GPT model together with the dataset name. \Cref{tab:prompt_example} shows example prompts for three classes from the ClipArt dataset under the three prompt-generation strategies.